Every Wrinkle Carries A Memory: An Integro-differential Bootstrap for Features in Cosmological Correlators: Perturbative solutions for small mass modulations

 \subsection{Observational signatures}

 As was advocated in Section \ref{Setup}, the single-exchange diagrams of the two- and three-point functions of $\pi$ can all be obtained by acting with appropriate weight-shifting operators on the corresponding seed exchange diagram.
-In this section, for concreteness, we derive these weight-shifting operators assuming $\pi'\sigma$ and $\pi'^2\sigma$ as the dominant interacting terms in the Lagrangian.
+In this section, for concreteness, we derive these weight-shifting operators assuming $\pi'\sigma$ and $\pi'^2\sigma$ are the dominant interacting terms in the Lagrangian.
 Using these vertices, we will go ahead and evaluate the bispectrum using our analytical results for the seed exchange diagram, and for sample values of the parameters $\lbrace g, m_0,\omega\rbrace$.
 Finally, we provide explicit formulas for the resonant cosmological collider signal in the squeezed limit of the bispectrum in our setup.

 \paragraph{Weight-shifting operators} Consider the single-exchange diagram depicted in Figure \ref{fig:seedweight} involving three external massless legs, assuming $\lambda_R(\eta)\dot{\pi}_c\sigma$ and $\lambda_L(\eta)\dot{\pi}_c^2\sigma$ as its right/left vertices, where $\pi_c$ is the canonically normalised Goldstone.
-For now, we leave their time-dependence generic, but later focus only on constant vertices.
+For now, we leave their time-dependence generic, but later restrict to constant vertices.
 The corresponding Schwinger-Keldysh integrand can be mapped onto that of a seed four-point function with the simpler vertices $\lambda_{L,R}(\eta)\vpi^2\sigma$.
-To make this concrete, let us look at the integrand of the bispectrum diagram,
+To make this point concrete, let us look at the integrand of the bispectrum diagram,

 in which several kinematic-independent prefactors are dropped for simplicity; they will be restored in the final formula \eqref{PowerBispectrum}.
 Comparing this expression with the integrand of the seed four-point function $F(\{k\},s)$ defined in \eqref{fourpointall}, henceforth denoted by $\mathbb{F}(k_{12},k_{34},s;\eta,\eta')$, we find that